NadavAmiram/Ex1/README.md

 ### `Ex1Test`

-JUnit tests are provided to validate the correctness of the implemented methods.
-Key test cases include:

 - `number2IntTest()`: Tests conversion of number strings to integers.
 - `int2NumberTest()`: Tests conversion of integers to number strings.
 - `isNumberTest()`: Tests validation of number strings.